alexneu/url-shortener/README.md

 ## Setup
 ### Database
 brew tap mongodb/brew
+brew install mongodb-community@5.0
-brew install mongodb-community@5.0brew services start mongodb-community@5.0
+brew services start mongodb-community@5.0
 The mongoid gem will initialize our tables as needed based on our models

 ### Web Service